jonasblasques/data-engineering-zoomcamp-notes/README.md

 ### [Module 1: Containerization and Infrastructure as Code](1_Containerization-and-Infrastructure-as-Code/)

 * Docker and docker-compose
+* Running Postgres in a container
+* Ingesting data to Postgres with Python
-* Running Postgres locally with Docker
+* Running Postgres and pgAdmin with Docker-compose
+* Google Cloud Platform (GCP)
-* Introduction to GCP
+* Terraform
-* Preparing the environment for the course
 * Setting up infrastructure on GCP with Terraform

 ### [Module 2: Workflow Orchestration (Airflow)](2_Workflow-Orchestration-(AirFlow)/)

+* Data Lake vs Data Warehouse
+* ETL vs ELT
+* Introduction to Workflow Orchestration
-* Orchestration with Airflow
+* Airflow architecture
 * Setting up Airflow with Docker
 * Ingesting data to local Postgres with Airflow
+* Ingesting data to GCP with Airflow